dzamani/ndy_tools/Unity Package Generator/README.md

   * Default changelog
   * Package folder architecture with Editor and Runtime asmdef
   * Default package definition in his package.json
-  * Default unity project with custom package in the manifest (local package) based on 2019.1.0f1
+  * Default unity project with custom package in the manifest (local package) based on 2020.2.0b10

-## Roadmap

-* Package update (updating changelog based differents conditions)
-* Package authoring (copyright each .cs file)